-Membership shall be open to all regardless of union affiliation, gender, race, profession, disability, political beliefs, religion, sexual orientation, ethnicity, or nationality.
-Membership shall be open to any individual who or organization which:
+VWC membership is open to all who agree with our mission and strategic orientation, regardless of union or political affiliation, gender, race, profession, disability, religion, sexual orientation, ethnicity, or nationality.
+Here's how to become a member:

 - Sign up for VWC membership dues (more below).

 - Pledge to take action at least five times a year in solidarity with those fighting for economic justice and human dignity.